 A mountain bike is recommended, although a hybrid bike will also suffice.
 E-bikes are permitted.

 MAPS & NAVIGATION

 The trail is well signposted and frequently passes small settlements and farms dotted along country roads.
 Carrying the official map, however, will enhance the experience by pinpointing landmarks and assist with ride timings – heaven forbid you should reach the pub before it’s open!
-The map can be downloaded from the trail website, which also provides the latest trail status and updates.
+The map can be downloaded from the trail website.

 TRAIL TAG & PASSPORT

 The Roxburgh and Clutha Gold Trails were created with the generous support of many people, including landowners and volunteers.
 You can make your own contribution to the trail by purchasing the official Trail Tag ($25/50 person/family for 12 months, or $10 per person for one day).
 Additionally, the super-cute Trail Passport ($15) is full of stories and pinpoints places of interest where you can fill your passport with pencil-rubbings at several brass plaques.
 Both Passports and Tags can be purchased at local i-SITES or bike tour companies.

 WEATHER & RIDING SEASON